Jesse-V/OnioNS-server/README.md

 ### Repository Details [![Build Status](https://travis-ci.org/Jesse-V/OnioNS-server.svg)](https://travis-ci.org/Jesse-V/OnioNS-server)

-This repository provides the networking code for OnioNS nodes.
+This software is intended for Tor relay operators who would like to contribute to the OnioNS network.
 Each OnioNS node, or mirror, maintains an up-to-date version of name records and other miscellaneous data.
 Qualified mirrors can be randomly selected to be in the Quorum, a group of mirrors that is "in charge" for a period of time.
-OnioNS-server implements the server response to client queries and server-server communication.
+This repository implements the server-side domain resolution, name registration protocols, and server-server communication.

 ### Supported Systems